jialinwu17/jialin_wu_website/content/publication/faithful-multimodal-explanation-for-visual-question-answering/index.md

 publication_types:
   - "1"
 authors:
-  - Jialin Wu and Raymonf J. Mooney
+  - Jialin Wu and Raymond J. Mooney
 publication_short: ACL 2019 BlackboxNLP Workshop
 abstract: AI systems' ability to explain their reasoning is critical to their utility and trustworthiness.
 Deep neural networks have enabled significant